acornejo/kilobot-labs/README.md

 The robot will always broadcast its own ID and always be listening for messages from other robots.
 If the robot does not hear any neighboring robots, then it will turn off its motors and stand still.
-However if it hears another robot nearby, then it should move, but it should choose how to move with some randomness.
+However if it hears another robot nearby, it will move randomly.

-Create a new file
-called `transmit-receive-randmotion.c`.
-Using your previous code from lab 2 as examples, modify the message callbacks so that the robot is transmitting a single message (set in `program_init` to be the robot ID) and when it recives a message, it turns the LED yellow for 10ms.
+Create a new file called `transmit-receive-randmotion.c`.
+Using your previous code from lab 2 as examples, modify the message callbacks so that the robot is transmitting a single message (set in `setup` to be the robot ID) and when it recives a message, it turns the LED yellow for 10ms.
 Feel free to test this code quickly with your two robots.
 Both should blink when they see each other.

 As the next step, modify the code above so that the robot chooses randomly between three different colors to flash when it gets a message.
-The code below show how to use the function `rand()` to pick a number between 0 and
-9. Note that we are favoring the color red by picking it with higher probability than the other two colors.
-Make sure that the code still works as before; the LED should be off if the robot does not hear any neighbors.
+The code below show how to use the function `soft_rand()` to pick red with 50% probability, green with 25% probability, and blue with 25% probability.
+To do this, we first select 2 bits of the 8-bit random number, and then make the decision based on the four possible values these 2-bits can take (each of these values is taken with equal probability, that is 25% probability).

 ```
-int pickrand = 0;

-//In Your Program loop

-pickrand = rand() % 10;    // pick random number in the range 0 to 9

-if (pickrand < 5) {
+const uint8_t twobit_mask = 0b00000011;
+uint8_t twobit_rand = rand_soft()&twobit_mask;

+if (twobit_rand == 0 || twobit_rand == 1) {
     set LED to red
-} else if (pickrand < 7) {
+} else if (twobit_rand == 2) {
     set LED to green
-} else {
+} else if (twobit_rand == 3){
     set LED to green
 }
 ```